shayangd/karachi-grocery-app/memory/statement.md

 ## Idea Statement

-Karachi citizens struggle with inconsistent grocery availability, rising prices, traffic congestion, and unpredictable store timings, making basic grocery shopping exhausting and time-consuming.
-This problem primarily affects working families, students, and professionals who need to shop frequently (3-5 times per week) but face traffic bottlenecks, delivery delays, and out-of-stock frustrations.
-During peak hours and bad weather, grocery shopping becomes stressful and unreliable, directly impacting daily life for millions of Karachiites who depend on consistent access to essentials.
+Karachi citizens struggle with inconsistent grocery availability, rising prices, traffic congestion, and unpredictable store timings.
+Working professionals, university students, housewives, and small families find that buying basic groceries becomes exhausting and time-consuming during peak hours or bad traffic.
+Many neighborhoods face delivery delays due to traffic bottlenecks, road blocks, and rain-related issues, making grocery shopping stressful and unreliable for people who shop 3-5 times per week.

 ## Solution Statement

-A hyperlocal, real-time grocery availability app that shows live inventory from neighborhood kiryana stores, minimarts, and vendors with traffic-aware delivery routing for 30-45 minute delivery.
-Unlike existing competitors (Daraz Mart, PandaMart), the app provides real-time neighborhood store inventory visibility AND dynamic delivery estimates based on actual Karachi traffic conditions, avoiding jammed and rain-affected roads.
-This unique combination of live inventory tracking and intelligent routing allows customers to see what's available nearby and get reliable delivery times despite the city's challenging traffic conditions.
+A hyperlocal, real-time grocery availability app for Karachi that shows which nearby stores currently have essential items in stock with dynamic delivery time estimates based on traffic conditions.
+The app partners with neighborhood kiryana stores, minimarts, and fruit/vegetable vendors, allowing users to see live inventory, compare prices, and get fast delivery within 30-45 minutes.
+It features traffic-aware delivery routing that avoids jammed areas and rain-affected roads, differentiating it from existing competitors who don't offer real-time neighborhood store inventory or traffic-aware delivery.

 ---